giv194/CS_5414_PA1/README.txt

 TESTING
 ____________________________
 There is a file called grading.py which will run simple test cases in tests folder where you specify input cases in .input and expected output in .output.

+We have added additional tests in the directory "more_tests".